 Another need might be that your command simply should use the locale set in

 settings and Django should be kept from deactivating it.
 You can achieve

 When working on the scenarios described above though, take into account that system management commands typically have to be very careful about running in non-uniform locales, so you might need to:

 Truewhen running the command (this is a good example of the potential problems stemming from a dynamic runtime environment that Django commands avoid offhand by deactivating translations).

 - Review the code of your command and the code it calls for behavioral differences when locales are changed and evaluate its impact on predictable behavior of your command.

 The base class from which all management commands ultimately derive.

 Use this class if you want access to all of the mechanisms which parse the command-line arguments and work out what code to call in response; if you don’t need to change any of that behavior, consider using one of its subclasses.

-A boolean; if True, the entire Django project will be checked for potential problems prior to executing the command.
-Default value is True.
+True, the entire Django project will be checked for potential problems prior to executing the command.
+Default value is

 A boolean indicating whether the locale set in settings should be preserved during the execution of the command instead of being forcibly set to ‘en-us’.